Distributed Information-based Source Seeking: Information-based Source Seeking

-In Proposition \ref{prop:reach-the-source-2}, we assume the $\mathbf{p}(t)$ sequence converges for technical convenience, but it is also reasonable to assume the sensors will reach a stationary formation when they have minimized $L$.
-Also, the infimum of $L$ is taken over the set$\{\mathbf{p}:p_{i}\neq q,\forall i\}$ because the $\textup{FIM}$ could be undefined if $p_i=q$ for some $i$.} }
+In Proposition \ref{prop:reach-the-source-2}, we assume \modified{that} the $\mathbf{p}(t)$ sequence converges for technical convenience, but it is also reasonable to assume the sensors will reach a stationary formation when they have minimized $L$.
+Also, the infimum of $L$ is taken over the set $\{\mathbf{p}:p_{i}\neq q,\forall i\}$ because the $\textup{FIM}$ could be undefined if $p_i=q$ for some $i$.

-\modified{\begin{remark}Assumption 1.3 is a regularity condition that ensures $L$ is well-defined, which is essential for the analysis of the relationship between $L$ and the source-sensor distance.
+\begin{remark}Assumption 1.3 is a regularity condition that ensures $L$ is well-defined, which is essential for analyzing the relationship between $L$ and the source-sensor distance.
 We enforce this assumption in the implementations by adding a positive definition matrix $\delta I$, with $\delta>0$ being a small constant, to the estimated $\textup{FIM}$ when calculating $L$ and its gradient.
-This technique proves to eliminate most of the pathological numerical behaviors while maintaining the soundness of source-seeking performance.
-We have added this clarification to Remark 2 of the revised paper.\end{remark}}
+This technique proves to eliminate most of the pathological numerical behaviors while maintaining the soundness of source-seeking performance.\end{remark}

-\modified{\begin{remark} The full analysis of Algorithm 1 requires an effort that is beyond the scope of the current paper and must be left for a future paper, but we will outline the high-level approach to deriving a convergence guarantee below.
-In a nutshell, the analysis accounts for optimizing a parameterized objective function, where the parameter of the objective function needs to be estimated online.
-In the analysis, we consider the Gradient Descent and EKF components as a whole and analyze the convergence of this combined system.
-Suppose $\{\delta_t:=||\hat{q}_t-q||\}_{t=0,1,2,...}$ are the estimation errors at each time step $t$.
-We show that \begin{itemize} \item[(1)] For any $\epsilon>0$, there is $\bar{\delta}>0$, such that if the $\delta_t\leq \bar{\delta}$ for all $t$, the gradient descent on $L$ with appropriate step sizes can converge to the point that is $\epsilon-$close to the source location.

-For the above to hold, there must be a bounded neighborhood of the source $q$ where there are no other stationary points, and the gradient of $L$ is Lipschitz.
-The initial state of the agents must be within this neighborhood, and the step size on gradient descent should be chosen according to the Lipschitz constant as well as the error bound $\bar{\delta}$.
-The specifics of this item are mainly based on standard results in non-linear optimization \cite{nesterov2018lectures,bertsekas_nonlinear_2016}, and also the online convex optimization(OCO) literature studying the properties of gradient descent under imperfect knowledge about the loss function, see \cite{anava2015online,agarwal2019online} and references therein. \item[(2)] In item (1), the assumption that $\delta_t\leq \bar{\delta}$ for all $t$ may seem too limiting, but if the estimation error of $EKF$ decreases fast enough so that $\delta_t\leq \bar{\delta}$ for most of the time steps, the conclusion in (1) still holds.

-To prove the above, the linearized model for $EKF$ must have bounded system norms, the measurement function must be Lipschitz within a bounded neighborhood of the source location, and the initial estimation error must be small enough.
-The specifics of this item are given in \cite{reif1999stochastic}.

-\item[(3)] Note that the convergence of error in item (2) does not consider the fact that item (1) contributes to a lower CRLB, which is beneficial to estimation.
-So far, we do not have a definite answer on how to incorporate this factor to potentially sharpen the convergence rate in (2).
-However, it will be an interesting direction to look into. \end{itemize} \end{remark}}